Mercury drops as rains lash Haryana, Punjab | Science-Environment

 - India

-Rains lashed several parts of Punjab and Haryana on Sunday leading to a dip in the day temperatures.
+Rain lashed many parts of Punjab and Haryana on Sunday leading to a dip in the day temperatures.

-According to officials of the Meteorological Department here, Chandigarh, the common capital of both states, received heavy showers since morning, leading to a drop in mercury by a few notches.
+According to officials of the Meteorological Department here, Chandigarh, the common capital of both states, received heavy showers during the day, leading to a drop in mercury by several notches.

-Rain lashed several parts of Punjab and Haryana as well, they said.
+Rain lashed many parts of Punjab and Haryana as well, they said.

 The present change in weather in the region was caused by a Western Disturbance, a MeT official here said.